ietf-gitwg/using-github/draft-ietf-git-using-github.md

 contributors.
 Using GitHub can also broaden the community of contributors for a specification.

-This document describes how the IETF uses GitHub through the development of Internet-Drafts.
-This concentrates on the work that occurs within IETF working groups.
-Recommendations for working groups and their chairs are made for integrating these tools with their processes.
+The main purpose of this document is providing guidelines for how Working Groups might integrate the capabilities provided by GitHub into their processes for developing Internet-Drafts.

-This document is meant as an enhancement to RFC 2418 {{?RFC2418}}.
-It provides guidance to working group chairs and participants on how they can best use GitHub.
+This document is meant as an supplement to existing Working Group practices.
+It provides guidance to Working Group chairs and participants on how they can best use GitHub within the framework established RFC 2418 {{?RFC2418}}.
 The small number of rules in this document are there to ensure common usage patterns between working groups and to avoid issues that have been encountered in the past.

 A companion document, {{?GH-CONFIG=I-D.ietf-git-github-wg-configuration}}, describes administrative processes that supports the practices described in this